Toyota bZ4X: Original models

 The bZ4X is powered by an e-Axle unit that integrates the electric motor, gears, and inverter, manufactured by BluE Nexus, a joint venture between Toyota Group companies Aisin and Denso, with investment from Toyota.
 Front-wheel-drive (FWD) models use a single 1XM e-Axle rated at 150 kW, while all-wheel-drive (AWD) models use dual 1YM e-Axles rated at 80 kW each, for a combined output of 160 kW.

 FWD models have an estimated range of 510 km and accelerate from 0 to 100 km/h in 7.5 seconds.
 AWD models have an estimated range of 460 km and a 0–100 km/h time of 6.9 seconds.
 AWD versions feature the 'X-MODE' all-wheel-drive system, sourced from the Subaru Forester.

 FWD variants are equipped with a 71.4 kWh lithium-ion battery pack supplied by Prime Planet Energy & Solutions (PPES), a joint venture between Toyota and Panasonic.
 AWD models for the North American market use a 72.8 kWh pack supplied by CATL.
-Both battery types operate at 355 volts and support DC fast charging: up to 150 kW for FWD models and up to 100 kW for AWD models.
+Both battery types operate at 355 volts and support DC fast charging: up to 150 kW for FWD and PPES battery AWD models and up to 100 kW for North America (CATL Battery) AWD models.
 The battery is expected to retain 90% of its original capacity over a ten-year period.

 Using a fast charger, the PPES battery can charge to 80% capacity in approximately 30 minutes.
 However, AWD models with the CATL battery were subject to criticism, as charging from 0–80% could take up to one hour, and vehicles were limited to three fast-charging sessions per day.

-An optional roof-mounted solar panel system can generate enough electricity to provide an estimated 1100 mi of range per year.
+An optional roof-mounted solar panel system can generate enough electricity to provide an estimated 1100 miles of range per year.
 The vehicle was originally announced to support bidirectional charging and act as a power supply in vehicle-to-home (V2H) or vehicle-to-load (V2L) applications, but as of July 2025, such functionality has not yet been enabled for the 2023, 2024 and 2025 models.
 Toyota is actively testing this feature with both San Diego Gas and Electric and PEPCO (Maryland).